gecko0307/gscript3/README.md

 }
 ```

-Alternatively, `sync` can be used instead of `await` to pause execution and synchronize state.
+`await` doesn't pause the thread on `yield`.
+Alternatively, `sync` can be used instead to pause execution and synchronize state.
 In such case, `thread.resume()` should be called afterwards:

 ```
 const thread = spawn(null, 5) func(self, init)